JNavith/tailwindcss-theme-variants/README.md

 - `baseSelector` (default `""` (empty string) if you **only** use media queries to activate your themes, otherwise `":root"`): the selector that each theme's `selector` will be applied to to determine the active theme.

-- `fallback` (default `false`): chooses a theme to fall back to when none of the media queries or selectors are active.
-If you pass `true`, then the first theme you listed in `themes` will be the theme that is fallen back to.
+- `fallback` (default `false`): if you pass `true`, then the first theme you listed in `themes` will be the theme that is fallen back to when none of the media queries or selectors are active.
 You can think of it as the *default* theme for your site.

+  If you pass `fallback: "compact"`, then your CSS file size will be drastically reduced because redundant things will be "canceled out."
+You are **recommended** to try this feature and only switch back to `true` if you encounter issues (which you should please [report 😁](https://github.com/JakeNavith/tailwindcss-theme-variants/issues)), because it will become the default option in the future.

 - `variants` (default is `{}`): an object mapping the name of a variant to a function that gives a selector for when that variant is active.
 These will be **merged** with [the default variants](https://github.com/JakeNavith/tailwindcss-theme-variants/blob/main/src/variants.ts) rather than replace them; this makes it work sort of like `extend`.